Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 ### Instructions

-The steps will be simple easy to follow.
+The steps will be simple and easy to follow with pictures to guide you along the way.

 #### 1. Create a new repository on GitHub (and make sure it is public)

 If you are in tech it is likely that potential employers are active on GitHub.
-It is then important that you make yourself visible to them.
+Therefore, it is important that you make yourself visible to them.
 As Etter says **Define the Audience.** By wanting to get your resume on GitHub you have done just that.

 All the material that you will need will exist within a single repository on GitHub.
-You can go ahead and create one by cliking the '+' at the top right corner of your GitHub page and select 'New repository'.
+You can go ahead and create one by cliking the '+' at the top right corner of your GitHub page and select 'New repository' as shown here.

 ![Newrepository](https://user-images.githubusercontent.com/73805987/97831667-5912ab80-1c96-11eb-9281-6dd94da0854d.jpg)

-Next you will want to create a name and a description as well.
-Here you should again take into account the purpose of technical communication as worder perfectly by Etter "Write down exactly what an audience needs to know and *no more*".
+Next you will create a name and a description.
+Take into account the purpose of technical communication as worded perfectly by Etter "Write down exactly what an audience needs to know and *no more*".
 Scroll down and ensure that it is public (if it's not you will not be able to host it on GitHub pages under a unique URL).

 Your page should look something like this: